hytopiagg/sdk/client-docs/client.hytopiaui.md

 ## HytopiaUI class

-Global API for interacting with the HYTOPIA game client from Scene UIs.
+Global API for interacting with the HYTOPIA game client.
 Access via the `hytopia` global variable in your custom HTML UI code.

 **Signature:**